KennyOliver/file-viewer/README.md

 [![](https://repl.it/badge/github/KennyOliver/file-viewer)](https://repl.it/@KennyOliver/file-viewer)

-A simple utility to view folders and files in Python
+View local files and folders in Python

 :memo: Planning to add functionality to manage folders & files!